- A quick glance at what nibbler tool to use

 Punching through the smallest holes

-The cutting point of a nibbler is small enough to fit into holes that are only 0.334 inches, so they are ideally suited for when shears or tin snips don’t have the cutting capacity.
+The cutting point of a nibbler is small enough to fit into holes that are only 0.334 inches, so is perfectly suited for when shears or tin snips don’t have the cutting capacity.

 For different cutting techniques